TRV250 is being developed for the acute treatment of migraine.Learn More

 OLINVYK™ is approved by the FDA.
 Please see Important Safety Information including Boxed Warning in the full prescribing information available at OLINVYK.com.
-Additional pipeline assets are in development for migraine, opioid use disorder, and other CNS indications.
-The company is also developing a new chemical entity as a potential treatment for acute lung injury and acute respiratory distress syndrome (ARDS) associated with COVID-19.
-All of the company’s assets have unique mechanisms of action (MOA) that are designed to optimize receptor pharmacology.
+Additional pipeline assets are in development for migraine, opioid use disorder and other CNS indications as well as acute lung injury / acute respiratory distress syndrome and abnormal clotting related to COVID-19.
+All of the company’s investigational assets have unique mechanisms of action (MOA) that are designed to optimize receptor pharmacology.
 The result is a pipeline of innovative therapies targeting well-known receptors, but with a potentially more favorable pharmacological profile than current drugs targeting the same receptor class.

 |OLINVYK™ (oliceridine) injection||Mu receptor||Acute pain||Approved||Intravenous PC complete||PH1 complete||PH2 complete||PH3 complete||NDA complete||Approved in progress|